sourcebox/cpmk/README.md

 ## Build Output

     PROJECT_NAME                Used for output filenames, must be defined APPLICATION_TYPE            Set to EMBEDDED for building .elf, .bin and .hex files BUILD_ROOT_PATH             Output directory, defaults to ./build
-    V or VERBOSE        Enable verbosity, defaults to 0 BUILD_LIBRARIES     Enable libraries build, defaults to 0
+    V or VERBOSE                Enable verbosity, defaults to 0 BUILD_LIBRARIES             Enable libraries build, defaults to 0 OBJCOPY_REMOVE_SECTIONS     List of sections to be removed from .bin and .hex files

 ## Components Setup